Scalable Quantitative Verification For Deep Neural Networks: Introduction

 The proposed techniques in this category appear to have three limitations.
 Firstly, they require white-box access to the models and specialized procedures to transform the DNNs to a specification, limiting their generality.
 Secondly, the performance of the underlying feasibility solver degrades severely with the usage of non-linear constraints, leading to analyses that do not scale to larger models.
 Thirdly, prior techniques are limited to deterministic neural networks, while extensive research effort has been invested in designing randomized DNNs, especially to enhance robustness~\cite{dhillon2018stochastic,lecuyer2018certified,cohen2019certified}.

 Such qualitative verification considers only two scenarios: either a DNN satisfies the property, or it does not.
 However, neural networks are stochastically trained, and more importantly, they may run on inputs drawn from an unknown distribution at inference time.
-Properties of interest are thus often probabilistic and defined over an input distribution (e.g., differential privacy and fairness).
-Hence, qualitative verification is not suitable for such properties.
+Properties of interest are thus often probabilistic and defined over an input distribution (e.g., fairness~\cite{mehrabi2019survey} or robustness to distributional changes~\cite{amodei2016concrete}).
+Hence, qualitative verification is unsuitable for such properties.

 An alternative approach is to check {\em how often} a property is satisfied by a given DNN under a given input distribution.
 More specifically, one can assert that a DNN satisfies a property $\psi$ with a desirably high probability $1-\delta$.
 Unlike ad-hoc testing, {\em quantitative verification}~\cite{BSSMS19} aims to provide {\em soundness}, i.e., when it confirms that $\psi$ is true with probability $p$, then the claim can be rigorously deduced from the laws of probability.
 For many practical applications, knowing that the chance of failure is controllably small suffices for deployment.
 For instance, it has been suggested that road safety standards for self-driving cars specify sufficiently low failure rates of the perceptual sub-systems, against which implementations can be verified~\cite{koopman2019safety,kalra2016driving,thorn2018framework}.
 Further, we show the role of quantitative verification in the specific context of adversarial robustness (see Section~\ref{app:robustness}).